 continued use of existing equipment otherwise made redundant by the introduction of MFCN services in the 800 MHz band;

-simpler operation by end user, in particular EU-wide operation (for users operating in several EU countries).
+simpler operation by end user, in particular EU-wide operation (for users operating or touring in several EU countries).

 This report proposes some technical conditions that would be applicable for operation of PMSE audio applications in the 823-832 MHz band.
 These technical conditions were derived in order to ensure protection of MFCN in adjacent bands (see Table 8:).
 However, the impact of MFCN to PMSE needs further review in order to understand precisely which PMSE services can be operated in the band.

-The availability of the 823-832 MHz band on a EU-wide basis, under harmonized technical and operational conditions is recommended.
+The availability of the 823-832 MHz band on an EU-wide basis, under harmonized technical and operational conditions is recommended.

 technical studies on PMSE systems in the band 1785- 1805MHz